Page updated 2/27/2014

 bidders, agencies then advertise through competitive announcements.

-Overseas applicants should contact individual Agency and OPM web sites for
+Overseas job applicants should contact individual Agency and OPM web sites for

 job listings.
 Contact the following Employment Service Center for NAFI and